genelet/godbi/README.md

 }
 ```

-It updates a row using the primary key. `Empties` is list of columns whose values should be forced to set to empty or null, when there is no input data.
+It updates a row using the primary key. _Empties_ is a list of columns whose values should be forced to be empty or null, when there is no input data.

 #### 2.2.3) *Insupd*